2026-27 season

 - Sheffield Philharmonic Chorus

-The City Hall’s Resident Orchestra and Chorus present Carl Orff’s fantastical Carmina Burana to end another magnificent International Concert Season – a truly spectacular season finale.
-A real showstopper, Orff’s amazing Carmina Burana is extremely popular, and the orchestra and chorus will be joined by star-studded cast of soloists.
+The City Hall’s Resident Orchestra and Chorus, along present Carl Orff’s fantastical Carmina Burana to end another magnificent International Concert Season – a truly spectacular season finale.
+Matthew Hamilton will conduct Orff’s amazing Carmina Burana, an extremely popular showstopper , and the orchestra and chorus will be joined by the Hallé Children’s Choir and a star-studded cast of soloists.

 On-line bookings give access to a 35% discount on pre-booked parking at the Q-Park on Rockingham Street.